 - 1. Click the A/V Streams tab, and then click the Video Configurations button. - 2.
-Click to select the checkbox for Enable to enable Smart Compression. - 3.
+In the Smart Compression Settings area, click to select the checkbox for Enable to enable Smart Compression. - 3.
 In the Min Image Rate field, enter how many images per second you want the camera to stream when there is no motion in the scene. - 4.
 In the Idle Keyframe interval field, enter the number of frames between each keyframe (between 1 and 254) when there is no motion in the scene. - 5.
 In the Bandwidth Reduction drop-down menu, click to select one of the options: - Low - Medium (recommended) - High - Custom - 6.
 Click Apply to save the settings. - 7.
 If you chose Custom for the Bandwidth Reduction, see the section titled Configuring Smart Compression Advanced Settings.